-An in-depth analysis of selected torts topics.
+This course is a continuation of Torts (LAW 111) and will cover topics tested on the bar exam.
 Topics to be addressed may include advanced exploration of negligence, intentional torts, privacy, defamation, vicarious liability, strict liability, products liability, current issues in torts law, and/or the interplay between torts and other areas of the law.

 This course explores negotiation, arbitration, and mediation as alternatives to litigation in resolving civil disputes.
 Practical strategies for lawyers are also discussed.
 A primary area of focus is the role of the lawyer in each of the different processes.
 Simulations are conducted to develop practice skills and as a basis for exploring the public policy and other issues that arise in this area.